-- In a heavy-bottomed 4 quart saucepan, melt 1 tablespoon of the butter along with the olive oil over medium heat.
+- In a heavy-bottomed 4-quart saucepan, melt 1 tablespoon of the butter along with the olive oil over medium heat.
 Stir in the onions and toss to coat.
 Sprinkle with the granulated sugar and reduce the heat slightly.
 Cook over medium-low heat for 10 to 15 minutes or until the onions are soft, browned, and well caramelized.
 Add the garlic, stir, and cook 1 minute more.

 - Prepare to add the beef.
 If using leftover Dixie Pot Roast, add the pulled beef to the onions and stir well to combine.
 Add the soy honey mixture and combine.
 Simmer over low heat, covered, for 10 minutes.
-Check so the meat does not dry out - add beef broth to pan in 1/2 cup increments if necessary.If using butcher-shaved beef, add the beef in single shaved pieces/sheets across the onions, only layering once you have covered the entire pan of onions.
+Check so the meat does not dry out – add beef broth to the pan in 1/2 cup increments if necessary.If using butcher-shaved beef, add the beef in single shaved pieces/sheets across the onions, only layering once you have covered the entire pan of onions.
 The beef is so thin that it cooks quickly using this method.
-Allow to cook over low heat for 5 minutes and until you begin to see shrinking.
-Once most of the red is cooked out, add the soy honey mixture and stir well to combine.
-I will also oftentimes take a sharp knife and using the tongs, cut through the beef directly in the pan to make smaller sheets (do NOT do this if using a non-stick pan).
-Check so the meat does not dry out - add beef broth to pan in 1/2 cup increments if necessary.If using deli sliced roast beef, the method is largely the same as if using butcher-shaved beef; add the beef in single slices across the onions, only layering once you have covered the entire pan of onions.
-Allow to cook over low heat for 5 minutes and until you begin to see shrinking.
+Allow to cook over low heat for 5 minutes until you see shrinking.
+Once most of the red is cooked, add the soy honey mixture and stir well to combine.
+I will also oftentimes take a sharp knife and, using the tongs, cut through the beef directly in the pan to make smaller sheets (do NOT do this if using a non-stick pan).
+Check so the meat does not dry out – add beef broth to the pan in 1/2 cup increments if necessary.If using deli-sliced roast beef, the method is largely the same as if using butcher-shaved beef: add the beef in single slices across the onions, only layering once you have covered the entire pan of onions.
+Allow to cook over low heat for 5 minutes until you begin to see shrinking.
 Add the soy honey mixture and stir well to combine.
-Take a sharp knife and using the tongs, cut through the beef directly in the pan to make smaller pieces (do NOT do this if using a non-stick pan).
-Check so the meat does not dry out - add beef broth to pan in 1/2 cup increments if necessary.
+Take a sharp knife and, using the tongs, cut through the beef directly in the pan to make smaller pieces (do NOT do this if using a non-stick pan).
+Check so the meat does not dry out – add beef broth to the pan in 1/2 cup increments if necessary.